 Today, the family mantle is carried by company CEO Jeff McWilliam and

 sixth generation winemaker Scott McWilliam.

 At the helm of this great family business, is Jeff McWilliam.
 Jeff, is a member of the fifth generation of this pioneering family and is just as passionate about the wines and the people who bring them to life as his inspiring forefathers.

 Throughout Jeff’s adolescence, he worked in a variety of roles at assorted locations for McWilliam’s, however, post University, Jeff’s interests in finance and accounting led him to broaden his life experiences beyond the wonderful world of wine developing a career in Property corporations.
 Jeff never strayed too far from the family interests and in 2011 he was invited to join the board of directors.
-His experience and qualifications soon led to him being the Chairman and by 2016, the return was complete, when Jeff assumed the Chief Executive Role.
+His experience and qualifications soon led to him being the Chairman.

 It’s fair to say, that with five generations of family winemaking behind him, Scott was going to be at the forefront of the McWilliam’s family’s sixth generation.
 This hereditary love for the Australian wine industry has led Scott from university, to bringing in vintages across the globe, judging at shows both nationally and internationally, being the family ambassador and of course, an accomplished winemaker in his own right.
 So much so, that he was invited to the Future Leaders program by the Winemaker’s Federation of Australia.